 Whether you walk regularly to work or just occasionally around town, South Florida is the perfect place to be a pedestrian thanks to the year-round warm weather.
-Unfortunately, the Sunshine State also has one of the highest rates on pedestrians injured in accidents caused by careless drivers.
+Unfortunately, the Sunshine State also has one of the highest rates of pedestrians injured in accidents caused by careless drivers.

 Year after year, thousands of pedestrians are injured in accidents caused by careless drivers.
 Victims of these accidents must cope with serious, life-changing injuries, high medical expenses, and lost wages.
 The laws in South Florida protect pedestrian victims but it is up to victims to pursue damages with the help of an experienced accident attorney.

 If you or a loved one has been injured while walking, contact pedestrian accident lawyer Justin Weinstein.
 He will use his knowledge and resources to help you fight for the compensation you deserve.

 Most reported pedestrian accidents are linked to the negligent actions of drivers who fail to watch for pedestrians, share the road with them, or respect a pedestrian’s right of way.
 Some of the most common causes of pedestrian crashes in Florida include: